What You Need To Know About Baclofen Overdose

 The signs and symptoms of a Baclofen overdose can vary depending on how much of the drug was taken and the individual’s reaction to it.

 - Cardiac abnormalities

 If you think Baclofen addiction might be a problem for you or someone close to you, don’t hesitate to get help.
-Zinnia Healing offers tailored programs for those struggling with addiction and substance use disorders, and patients work with our team to create a custom care plan that meets their unique needs.
+Zinnia Health offers tailored programs for those struggling with addiction and substance use disorders.
 Call us today at (855) 430-9439 to learn more about our programs and how we can help you on your recovery journey.

 Other Baclofen Side Effect Complications